JephyBoii/CW2024/README.md

 has different velocity value and movement pattern, starting slow before accelerating rapidly.

 ### 7. BossTwo.java
-new type of boss with different health, speed and mechanic. shoots different bullets.
+new type of boss with different health, speed and mechanics. shoots different bullets.

 ### 8. BossProjectileTwo.java